-Benjamin Britz advises clients on all aspects of corporate governance, including government investigations, shareholder class action and derivative litigation, and corporate compliance matters.
+Benjamin Britz advises clients on sensitive matters of corporate governance, including government investigations, shareholder class action and derivative litigation, and corporate compliance matters.

 Benjamin has performed investigations around the globe in matters relating to corruption, fraud, embezzlement, money laundering, and accounting and securities matters, among others.
 Benjamin has also successfully represented numerous clients in contested multilateral development bank (MDB) sanctions proceedings, such as where corruption, fraud or other misconduct in MDB-financed projects is suspected, including “show cause” proceedings and litigating before the World Bank Sanctions Board.